Check out these courses and workshops

 Reading, libraries and literature

-The new Book Chat list for 2014 has now also been published for established Book Groups.
+The Book Chat list for 2014 has been published for established Book Groups.
 The Book Chat List is a list of group sets that registered Book Groups can borrow from the libraries.
 With titles such as Kate Atkinson's Life After Life, Ned Beaumann's The Teleportation Accident, Sian Busby's A Commonplace Killing, Clare Balding's My Animals and other family, Ann Atkinson's From Matlock to Mamelodi and Khaled Hosseini's And The Mountains Echoed, there is a diverse selection from which to choose to suit most group's tastes.

 If you are looking to join a Book Group then try the Reading Groups for Everyone website which is the Reading Agency’s dedicated website for readers and readers’ groups nationally.
 There is lots of information about current book awards and initiatives, writers, free books and competitions for book groups.
 You can register your reading group on the site and connect with other groups